ehel/fileupload/README.md

 ```
 ##Config
     "max_size" - Maximum file size.
-    "rewrite_file" - Set to true if want to rewrite existing file or set to false if you want to store the new file without delete existing.
+    "rewrite_file" - Set to true if you want to rewrite existing file
+     or set to false if you want to store the new file without delete existing (on re-upload).
 ##Example
 ```html
 <!DOCTYPE html>